-A Level Programmes

-The A Level programmes are 2 year linear courses assessed via examinations or a combination of examinations and non-examined assessments (NEA), depending upon the specific subject.

-Vocational Programmes (BTEC)

-Vocational programmes are assessed via external examinations and internal assessments accross the two years.

-Both A Level and vocational programmes will allow students to progress into undergraduate courses or apprenticeship schemes.
+Advanced Level Programme (A Level) The advanced level programmes are 2 year linear courses assessed via examinations or a combination of examinations and non-examined assessments (NEA), depending upon the specific subject.
+Vocational Programmes (BTEC) Vocational programmes are assessed via external examinations and internal assessments accross the two years.
+Both advanced level and vocational programmes will allow students to progress into undergraduate courses or apprenticeship schemes.
 However, numerous university and apprenticeship courses may require specific qualifications.

-Tutoring and Mentoring

-Sixth Form marks a key transition for young people and brings with it a changed status and acknowledgement that each student is now a young adult within our Academy and the wider community.
+Tutoring and Mentoring Sixth Form marks a key transition for young people and brings with it a changed status and acknowledgement that each student is now a young adult within our Academy and the wider community.
 At the Academy, each student benefits from one to one guidance and support from their individual tutor throughout the year.
 Every student is provided with a diary which helps them to be organised and helps with communication between home and the Academy.
 Students and parents can also log into Google Classroom which is used as a teaching and communication tool by subject leads.
 Any student who needs extra support will have access to mentoring and we have excellent links to multi-agency support where required.

-"The welcoming atmosphere and specialist teachers at Walthamstow Academy created a stable learning environment, which aided my learning exponentially."

-Year 12 student
+"Teachers have demonstrated again and again that they aim for the best in us, instilling us with beliefs of success and achievment that fuelled our determination and ambition" Year 12 student

-Destinations (Year 13) 2019
+Destinations (Year 13) 2019 University Destinations: